Guide to Wind Energy & Wildlife

 Minimizing Collision Risk to Wildlife During Operations

 Technologies and strategies can help minimize bird and bat collisions with operating turbines.
 Curtailing, or shutting down, turbines during conditions when risk of collisions is higher is a common approach.
-More sophisticated methods include technologies that detect birds or bats near turbines and either deter them with audible or visual signals or curtail the turbine.
+More sophisticated methods include technologies that detect birds or bats near turbines and either deter them with audible or visual signals or curtail the turbine temporarily.